Board of Directors & Staff

 Mary Stallings Parrish

 Mary is a native of New Bern.
-Her interest in history was inherited from her parents who were very active in historic preservation in Bern.
+Her interest in history was inherited from her parents who were very active in historic preservation in New Bern.
 She is a lifelong active member of Christ Episcopal Church.
 She is a member of the Preservation Foundation, the Tryon Palace Foundation Board, and Delta Kappa Gamma (an international educational society of women educators).
-She serves on the New Bern Historical Society Marks Scholarship Committee and Heritage Homes Tour Steering Committee.
-Mary has a B.S and Master’s degree from the University of North Carolina at Chapel Hill and a Master’s degree in Guidance and Counseling from North Carolina State University.
+She serves on the New Bern Historical Society Marks Scholarship Committee and the Ghostwalk Steering Committee, and has served on the Heritage Homes Tour Steering Committee.
+Mary has a B.S. and Master’s degree from the University of North Carolina at Chapel Hill and a Master’s degree in Guidance and Counseling from North Carolina State University.
 She was an educator in Charlotte, Raleigh, Nashville, and New Bern for 34 years before retiring as Director of Guidance at New Bern High School.
 Many of her students would tell you that she said “Do what you love.
 I have never come to work.
 I have always come to school”.

 Chris Richey